Climatechaos and the hard right is a cycle of collapse

 Hope not hate, in tech

 The OMN serves as an example of a shift from centralized, profit-driven platforms toward community-based, participatory paths.
 Unlike platforms that build on capital agendas, the OMN draws from grassroots energy and shared values, allowing it to organically support social goals.
-This shift is key: if OMN and similar #openweb initiatives grow, they’ll likely reflect their foundation—community engagement and shared purpose—versus the profit-at-all-costs paths.
+This shift is key: if OMN and similar #openweb initiatives grow, they’ll likely reflect their foundation – community engagement and shared purpose – versus the profit-at-all-costs paths.

-The challenge is to compost the “bourgeois struggle” between conflicting nasty interests by promoting grassroots, paths and projects that focus on cooperation, transparency, and community.
+The challenge is to compost the “bourgeois struggle” between conflicting nasty interests by promoting grassroots, #4opens paths and projects that focus on cooperation, transparency, and community.

-Recognizing the Failure of the Center
+Recognizing the failure of the centre

-A crucial question, that speaks to the frustration many people feel toward the ongoing crises—political, environmental, social—that is not only the failure of the center but also the collapse of the system itself.
-The center, blindly sees itself as a space of compromise and stability, but has been propped up for decades by a neoliberal ideology that promised endless growth, market solutions, and moderation, yet we are witnessing the disintegration of that “stability”.
+A crucial question, that speaks to the frustration many people feel toward the ongoing crises -political, environmental, social – that is not only the failure of the centre but also the collapse of the system itself.
+The centre, blindly sees itself as a space of compromise and stability, but has been propped up for decades by a neoliberal ideology that promised endless growth, market solutions, and moderation, yet we are witnessing the disintegration of that “stability”.

-Recognizing the Failure of the Center:
+Recognizing the Failure of the Centre:

-• Erosion of Trust: People are aware that the centre—the moderate, mainstream establishment—has failed to deliver on its promises.
-Political polarization, the rise of populism, and a loss of faith in democratic institutions signal, the so-called center is unable to address the mess people face.
+• Erosion of Trust: People are aware that the centre, the moderate, mainstream establishment, has failed to deliver on its promises.
+Political polarization, the rise of populism, and a loss of faith in democratic institutions signal, the so-called centre is unable to address the mess people face.
 Economic inequality, climate breakdown, and social injustice are not marginal concerns but #mainstreaming crises.

-• The System is Not Working: The underlying system—whether it’s neoliberal capitalism, representative democracy, or technocratic governance—are visibly incapable of dealing with the crises they have created and exacerbated.
+• The System is Not Working: The underlying system, whether it’s neoliberal capitalism, representative democracy, or technocratic governance, are visibly incapable of dealing with the crises they have created and exacerbated.
 The #climatecrisis is intensifying, the wealth gap widens, and the erosion of civil liberties in the name of security shows that the current paths prioritizes control and profit over human well-being.
 Some are starting to admit that the system itself is fundamentally broken.

-• Center Did Not Hold: The idea that the path of endless growth, individualism, and market-driven solutions would bring prosperity for all, but, the reality is starkly different.
-The collapse of consensus politics, the weakening of institutions, and the rise of extreme right-wing movements are native to this “center” path.
+• Centre Did Not Hold: The idea that the path of endless growth, individualism, and market-driven solutions would bring prosperity for all, but, the reality is starkly different.
+The collapse of consensus politics, the weakening of institutions, and the rise of extreme right-wing movements are native to this “centre” path.
 It could not hold because it was never stable to begin with.

 Why Haven’t We Admitted It?